-'After him many of the higher ranks escaped; and they brought word that full six hundred thousand of the humbler classes had been thrown out through the gates.
+humbler classes had been thrown out through the gates.
 Of the others it was impossible to ascertain the number.
-They stated, moreover, that when they had no longer strength to carry out the poor they piled the carcases in the largest houses and shut them up: and that a measure of wheat had been sold for a talent; and that still later, when it was no longer possible to gather herbs, the city being walled round, some were reduced to such distress that they searched the sewers and the stale ordure of cattle, and ate the refuse; and what they would formerly have turned away from with disgust then became food.'---Traill's Josephus, Jewish War, bk. v. chap. xii. § 3; chap. xiii. § 7.
+They stated, moreover, that when they had no longer the largest houses and shut them up: and that a measure of wheat had been sold for a talent; and that still later, when it was no longer possible to gather herbs, the city being walled round, some were reduced to such distress that they searched the sewers and the stale ordure of cattle, and ate the refuse; and what they would formerly 31-39). have turned away from with disgust then became food.'---Traill's Josephus, Jewish War, bk. v. chap. xii. § 3; chap. xiii. § 7.
+Opening Of The Fifth Seal.